cireficc/cireficc.github.io/_posts/2016-01-18-integrating-rails-with-google-apis.md

 - **Create service account** - click the pretty blue button!
 	- Name your service account whatever you want (e.g. *api-service*)
-	- Check the box for *Furnish a new private key, and make the key type JSON
+	- Check the box for *Furnish a new private key*, and make the key type JSON
 	- Click *Create*

 	![Download]({{ site.url }}/images/integrating-rails-with-google-apis/create-service-account.png)